 Each of these lighting products has their place and offer different advantages and challenges.
-Fluorescent lighting has been around for a long time and is easy to source, they come in many sizes, color renditions and types, pricing for fluorescent lighting is also usually the least expensive option at start up.
-Fluorescents also have some disadvantages from LED technology, they require maintenance and changing of the bulbs which can lead to the bulb colors being different from each other over time, they produce heat, especially in closed spaces which can damage product or prematurely age the fixtures they are installed into.
+Fluorescent lighting has been around for a long time and is easy to source, they come in many sizes, color renditions, and types, pricing for fluorescent lighting is also usually the least expensive option at startup.
+Fluorescents also have some disadvantages from LED technology, they require maintenance and changing of the bulbs which can lead to the bulb colors being different from each other over time, they produce heat, especially in closed spaces which can damage the product or prematurely age the fixtures they are installed into.
 Fluorescents also have a larger output of UV light which can also lead to product damage over time.
 The light fixtures themselves are also larger and don’t always fit, hide or mount well inside many retail displays.

 With the advent of LED lighting, many new options are available that weren’t in the past and which solve many of the problems of fluorescent lighting.

 LED lighting is virtually maintenance-free which saves the time of changing bulbs but also ensures the bulb colors will stay consistent.
 They produce no heat on the front side and produce very little UV light.
 The biggest advantage of LEDs is the energy efficiency and ease of use.
 LED systems use low voltage DC power, they can be installed without the need of an electrician or inspection permits and use significantly less power all of which over time works to pay off the extra cost of the product at startup.
 It is also important to note that all LED manufacturers are not the same and therefore it is necessary to choose a brand that is reputable.
 These top brands will ensure very important factors are being considered when being made such as proper heat management of the diodes and batch management to ensure all the diodes are the same color from lamp to lamp.

 Important factors need to be considered like the color temperature and brightness.